Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Although it might sound surprising, it is relatively common to have a disturbing or immoral thought, impulse or urge — regardless of OCD diagnosis.
 The difference is, for people without OCD, these thoughts tend to last only a few seconds and don’t cause significant distress.
 A person may be driving and suddenly think to themselves, “What would happen if I drove off this bridge?”
 But they’ll shortly dismiss the idea and move on.

-For someone with pure OCD, it can feel impossible to disassociate from these thoughts.
+It can feel impossible to separate oneself from these thoughts when they occur.
 The experience can feel so real, they can’t imagine their thoughts are actually from OCD.
-Someone with pure OCD may want to prove or disprove one of their intrusive thoughts (for example: “I would never drive off a bridge, but how can I know for sure?”), feeling unable to tolerate any uncertainty about them.
+Someone with pure OCD may want to prove or disprove one of their intrusive thoughts (for example: “I would never jump off this ledge, but how can I know for sure?”), feeling unable to tolerate any uncertainty about them.
 A person with pure OCD may even doubt their diagnosis.
 They might think, “Maybe this time, my thoughts actually mean I want to hurt someone.”

 Examples of pure OCD obsessions